noamico/bullmq-extra/README.md

 // The result of the onComplete function will be added to the target queue
 ```

-*IMPORTANT NOTE: make sure not to re-use keys among different runs, even on the same data!
+*IMPORTANT NOTE: Accumulation keys must be non-recurring across the lifetime of the application.
+Key recurrence may cause unexpected side effects.

 ## Request-Response: